ADCS - Privilege Escalation as a Service

 Certificate utilization via GUI

-If you want to recreate the danger of incorrectly configured certificate templates in a pure Windows environment without using Kali-Linux, you can do this using normal Windows board means and the smartcard emulator PIVert.
+If you want to simulate the danger of incorrectly configured certificate templates in a pure Windows environment without using Kali Linux, you can do this using normal Windows board tools and the smart card emulator PIVert.

 In our use case we use a Windows 10 client.
-In the MMC Console, we add the corresponding snap-in of certificates to subsequently create a certificate from the existing templates.
+In the MMC Console we add the corresponding snap-in for the certificates in order to then create a certificate from the existing templates.

-"Fortunately", in our templates there is a template for creating a SmartCard certificate, in which we can enter the applicant name ourselves.
-So we can create a certificate for the administrator as a logged-in standard user!
+"Fortunately" there is a template in our templates for creating a SmartCard certificate, in which we can enter the applicant's name ourselves.
+So we can create a certificate for the administrator as a registered standard user!

-It is important to set the private key as exportable when creating it and to leave the applicant name blank for use in PIVert, otherwise problems may occur here.
+It is important to set the private key as exportable when creating it and to leave the applicant name blank for use in PIVert, otherwise problems can arise here.

 Request certificate client